Henry Moskowitz (activist): Early life and education

+Life and work

 Biography

-He was born on September 27, 1880 in Huși, Romania.
+Moskowitz was born on September 27, 1880, in Huși, Romania.
 He was Jewish.
 He migrated to the United States in 1883.
 He attended the New York City public schools and then graduated from the City College of New York in 1899.
-In 1906 he earned a Ph.D. in philosophy from the University of Erlangen in Germany.
+In 1906, he earned a Ph.D. in philosophy from the University of Erlangen in Germany.